-We believe these core principles should underpin the implementation of telemedicine in Kansas.
+We recommend starting with core principles, which should underpin the implementation of telemedicine in Kansas.
 Like all other patient care, care delivered via telemedicine should:

 - 1. Place patient welfare first - 2.
 Maintain acceptable & appropriate standards of practice - 3.
 Adhere to recognized ethical codes governing the medical profession - 4.
 Properly supervise non-physician clinicians - 5.
 Protect patient confidentiality